cityofaustin/Residential-Permitting/_glossary/accessory-use.md

 ---

+Accessory use of a structure means that it can still be used for its original purpose.
 Accessory use can also refer to parking options for the primary structure.
 A use that is incidental to and customarily associated with a principal use; unless otherwise provided, is located on the same site as the principal use; and may include parking for the principal use.

 The following are permitted as accessory uses: